-All that’s left is to mix up the savoury crumb topping, sprinkle in an even layer on top of the mashed sweet potatoes, and bake.
+All that’s left is to mix up the savory crumb topping, sprinkle in an even layer on top of the mashed sweet potatoes, and bake.

-If you’re serving this gluten free vegan sweet potato casserole to a large crowd, perhaps at Thanksgiving or Christmas, go ahead and double or triple the recipe if necessary and just use a larger baking dish (or multiple dishes).
-Make lots as I’m suspect both your herbivore and carnivore guests will enjoy this dish.
+If you’re serving this gluten-free sweet potato casserole at Thanksgiving or Christmas, go ahead and double or triple the recipe if necessary and just use a larger baking dish (or multiple dishes).
+Make lots as I suspect both your herbivore and carnivore guests will enjoy this dish.

-You can prepare this dish up to a few days in advance and reheat in the oven before serving.
-Leftovers are delicious and can be reheated in the oven (or toaster oven).
-In a pinch you could reheat this casserole in the microwave, but the crumb topping will lose some of it’s crispiness.
+You can prepare this casserole up to a few days in advance and reheat in the oven before serving.
+Alternatively you can also reheat it in the microwave, but the crumb topping will lose some of it’s crispiness.

-For another plant based, gluten free sweet potato recipe, try these vegan hasselback sweet potatoes.
-They’re easy to make, festive, and so tasty.
+- For another plant-based, gluten-free recipe, try these stuffed portobello mushrooms.
+They’re filling, festive, and so tasty.

-Or try this creamy, delicious vegan baked polenta recipe.
-It’s so easy to make and perfect paired with stew or some sauteed mushrooms.
+- Or try this creamy vegan polenta recipe.
+It’s easy to make and perfect paired with stew or sauteed mushrooms.